 Note: Air Canada is NOT a U.S. flag air carrier.

 One exception to the Fly America Act is the Open Skies Agreement.
 The U.S. General Services Administration (GSA) states that qualifying travelers, whose travel is supported by federal funds may travel on certain foreign airlines as well as U.S. flag air carriers.
-The Open Skies Agreements exception does not apply if travel is funded by the Department of Defense (DOD) or by a department of the U.S. military.
-Specific guidelines and details are documented on the Airfare Policy page.
+The Open Skies Agreements exception does not apply if travel is funded by the Department of Defense (DOD) (which are Stanford Awards that are between TAAAA-TZZZZ) or by a department of the U.S. military.
+Specific guidelines and details are documented on the Airfare page.

-When air travel is paid for with federal funds, travel must either be on a U.S. carrier or, for specific destinations, may be on a European Union (EU) (plus Norway and Iceland), Australian, Japanese or Swiss airline.
-A list of current member countries of the EU is available at the Europa website.
+When air travel is paid for with federal funds, travel must either be on a U.S. carrier or, for specific destinations, may be in countries that have “Open Skies Agreements” with the U.S. government, such as countries in the European Union.
+(A list of current member countries of the EU is available at the Europa website).

 European Union Countries, Norway and Iceland